pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

              -rw-r--r-- 1 root root  1443 Aug 12 02:26 _sysjournal.epoch3.container3.file1

    ```
-   We can see from the above listing that `_sysjournal.epoch1.container3.snapshot2` is the latest journal snapshot created.
+   We can see from the above listing that `_sysjournal.epoch1.container3.snapshot2` is the latest Journal Snapshot created.
-   Copy over the latest snapshot identified above to a separate directory of your choice.
+   Copy over the latest Snapshot identified above to a separate directory of your choice.

 5) Open the Admin CLI again, and run the below command:
    ```
         update-latest-journal-snapshot <segment-chunk-path> <journal-file-path> <journal-snapshot-path> <output-directory>
         where:-
-           segment-chunk-path: is the path containing the segment chunks created in Step 2 of Table Segment recovery.
+           segment-chunk-path: is the path containing the Segment Chunks created in Step 2 of Table Segment recovery.
            journal-file-path: is the path pointing to the journal file in the Step 3 above.
            journal-snapshot-path: is the path ponting to the latest snapshot file in Step 4 above.
-           output-directory:  Path where one wants the latest modified snapshot file to be saved.
+           output-directory: Path where one wants the latest modified Snapshot file to be saved.
    ```
     What the above command does is list the corrected/fixed Segment chunks pointed to by the path `segment-chunk-path`, sort them based on their epoch
     and offsets.
-And then reads them in the sorted order, and build metadata about these chunks from their names and length.
+And then reads them in the sorted order, and builds metadata about these chunks from their names and length.
 Once this metadata is
-    built, it updates this metadata for the Segment in question, and generates a Pravega Journal Snapshot with this updated metadata.
+    generated, it updates this metadata for the Segment in question, and generates a Pravega Journal Snapshot with this updated metadata.

-6) Copy over the snapshot file generated in the output directory of Step 5 above, back to its tier-2 path which is `\mnt\tier2\_system\containers`.
+6) Copy over the Snapshot file generated in the output directory of Step 5 above, back to its Tier-2 path which is `/mnt/tier2/_system/containers`.

-7) Copy over the Segment chunks created in [Step 4](https://github.com/pravega/pravega/blob/a5088a464275d5ea90adb09ac39027332e87a8e3/documentation/src/docs/recovery-procedures/table-segment-recovery.md?plain=1#L129) of the Table Segment recovery procedure to `\mnt\tier2\_system\containers`.
+7) Copy over the Segment Chunks created in [Step 4](https://github.com/pravega/pravega/blob/a5088a464275d5ea90adb09ac39027332e87a8e3/documentation/src/docs/recovery-procedures/table-segment-recovery.md?plain=1#L129) of the Table Segment recovery procedure to `/mnt/tier2/_system/containers`.

-8) Remove all the journal files for the affected container except the newly copied snapshot file.
+8) Remove all the Journal files for the affected Container except the newly copied Snapshot file.
 To do so make sure you are in the same Tier-2 path
-   which is `\mnt\tier2\_system\containers`.
+   which is `/mnt/tier2/_system/containers`.
    For example one can perform the removal like below:
    ```
         rm $(ls | grep container3 | grep -v snapshot)